 Essentially, this is an invisible layer of security, which helps you mitigate risk without affecting user experience.
 Here is how it works with our Sense platform:

 The data enrichment part might need some explanation.
-We have full guide on data enrichment here, but the key takeaway is that you can use digital footprint to answer dozens of questions, such as:
+We have a full guide on data enrichment here, but the key takeaway is that you can use the digital footprint to answer dozens of questions, such as:

 - Is the user really in the location they say they are?

 - Are they using emulators, VPNs or other suspicious methods for accessing the site that points t to crypto fraud?